 I'm a Chicagoan 'til Chicago ends.
-I'm southside born and raised although I'm New England educated (Eph pride) and have been living in London for the past 5.5 years.
-I started by spending 6 months during a semester abroad in college and realized I'd give my first born (or sign my life away to the loan sharks we call the US Government) to come back as soon as I could.
-Two months after I graduated from college, I hopped on a one-way flight to London, completed my MSc, managed to find an immigration loophole and sneak through the UK border's back door to work (legally) for a few years as a scientist, and now I'm studying for my PhD in Neuroscience (damn, that was a run-on sentence).
-But I love side-hustles, so I also worked as a part-time Assistant Head of Marketing and Buyer for a yoga studio and became a yoga and fitness teacher.
+I'm southside born and raised although I'm New England educated (Eph pride) and lived in London for the past 5.5 years.
+I started by spending 6 months during a semester abroad in college and realized I'd give my first born (or sign my life away to the loan sharks we call the US Government 🤗) to get back there as soon as I could.
+I graduated from college, hopped on a one-way flight to London, completed my MSc in Neuroscience, managed to find an immigration loophole and sneak through the UK border's back door to work (legally) for a few years as a scientist, and then started my PhD in Neuroscience (damn, that was a run-on sentence wasn’t it?).
+But I love side-hustles, so I also worked as a part-time Assistant Head of Marketing and Buyer for a yoga studio and did my yoga teacher training in 2016 to became a yoga and fitness teacher.

 What is 'Do I Move You'?

 Do I Move You is a catalog of my health, fitness and wellness journey.

 When I read a new article, I generally ask myself this question.
 Does it move me?
 Does it change the way I view health?
 Has it informed the way I want to fuel my body?
 When I read a good article, the answer is always 'YES!"
 I'm hoping to recreate a few of those tidbits of info here.

 It's also a journal of my yoga practice.

 I've been hesitant to start this blog for years.
 I've thought about hundreds of potential posts but always stopped short of writing them.
 Partially because I'm a perfectionist and I always thought each idea could use a bit more time to marinate in my brain-juice (this is a technical term, trust me, I'm a neuroscientist), but mostly because I never wanted to open myself up to potential criticism.
 Check out my intro blog post here.